 There are thousands of VPNs to choose from, some of which are better than others.
 To help you choose the best one, we’ve gathered a few of the most important criteria below.
 Put these high on your research list to ensure your VPN is the right one for the job.

 - Jurisdiction – Where a VPN company is registered has an enormous affect on how private it truly is.
 Choose VPNs associated with the best internet freedom countries above for improved privacy.

 - Kill switches and DNS leak protection – These two features help prevent accidental identity reveals.

 - Logging policy – VPNs can keep traffic data, which can fall into the wrong hands.
 To ensure real privacy, always choose a VPN with a zero-logging policy.

 - Server selection – The more servers a VPN has, the better your options for a non-local connection.

 Fast internet is one of ExpressVPN‘s main selling points, but the service also offers an incredible array of privacy features, too.
 You’ll stay nice and safe with 256-bit AES encryption, a zero-logging policy that covers traffic, DNS requests, and IP addresses, and have both an automatic kill switch and DNS leak protection on every device.
-These features are available on the entire worldwide network, all accessible from friendly, custom-made software for both PC and mobile devices.
+These features are available on the entire worldwide network (which spans an incredible 3,000 nodes in 94 countries), all accessible from friendly, custom-made software for both PC and mobile devices.
 Best of all, ExpressVPN is known to be one of the more reliable services for access in freedom-restricted places like China and Syria, making it a top choice for preserving the open internet around the world.

 Each country’s stance on net neutrality is slightly different, and the laws are changing all the time.
 To make sure your internet stays as open and free as possible, join local fights for online freedoms, and keep a good VPN handy, just in case.